mohitpanchal09/totalitycorp-frontend-challenge/README.md

 - **Shopping Cart:**
   - Implemented a cart section to display the added products, quantities, and total cost.
-  - Allow users to increase, decrease, or remove items from the cart.
+  - Remove items from the cart.
   - Display real-time updates of the cart total and item count.

 - **Checkout:**
   - Implemented a checkout process that calculates the total cost of items in the cart.
-  - Allow users to enter shipping information and payment details.
+  - Allow users to make payments for their purchases.

 - **Payment Gateway Integration with Stripe:**
   - Integrated the Stripe payment gateway to facilitate secure online payments.